 Don’t Be A Wife To A Boyfriend: 10 Lessons I Learned When I Was Single

 People often ask me questions about dating, love and relationships and I had an epiphany about my own single life when I was still single and dating.
-In my latest best selling book, Don’t Be A Wife To A Boyfriend: 10 Lessons I Learned When I Was Single, I share some of my experiences as a single woman and reflect on some of the decisions I made and the growth that took place, with the hope that I will inspire others going through similar situations.
+So, back in 2008 I wrote and self-published a book called, Reality Check: There’s A Reason Why You’re Single.
+In my book, I share some of my experiences as a single woman and reflect on some of the decisions I made and the growth that took place, in hopes that I would inspire others going through similar situations.

 Of course I could go on for days, but for now I decided I’d share with you my personal top 10 list.

 1. Accept self-love before you accept love from someone else.